dyrdadev/first-person-controller-for-unity/README.md

 ### Character Effects

 The controller implements a ```ICharacterSignals``` interface for character effects such as character audio or camera effects.
 The interface offers you an easy way to implement your own effects.
-The package includes the following effects, which are already implemented:
+The package currently includes the following effects, which are already implemented:

-#### Head Bob

-The package includes an optional head bob effect for walking and running.
+- **Head Bob** The package includes an optional head bob effect for walking and running.
 The effect moves the camera slightly up and down to simulate the movement.

-#### Footstep Sound Effects

-The package includes an optional component for footstep sound effects of the character.
+- **Sound Effects** The package includes an optional component for sound effects of the character.

 ## Install the Package